 A Prague public transport day pass or multi-day ticket will cover you as far as Opatov.
 The onward tickets to Pruhonice can either be bought from the driver or from the yellow ticket machines at Metro stations all over Prague.

 Pruhonice is in zone 1 of the nine Prague Integrated Transport (PID) tariff zones for Central Bohemia.
 Select ‘Prague and Suburbs’ from the menu along the top of the screen, then buy two 12 Kc tickets covering two zones, 24 Kc in total.
 Validate the ticket in the machine when you board the bus – they each run once an hour.
-You can find a full explanation of the PID tariff zones here – this is especially if you intend to visit other places around Prague.
+Click on the blue writing and you will find a full explanation of the PID tariff zones – this is especially useful if you intend to visit other places around Prague.

 How much are tickets to Pruhonice Park and Castle?